 - Work with a supervisor to create and manage a personal work plan

-- Work on policy and advocacy issues pertaining to Asian American youth (ex: racial justice, climate justice)
+- Work broadly on policy and advocacy issues pertaining to Asian American youth (ex: racial justice, immigrant justice, democracy reform)

 - Attend enrichment webinars from national partner organizations

 - Create and implement a personal project that furthers NCAAT and NCAAT in Action’s mission of educating or engaging Asian American communities on an issue, policy and advocacy, civic engagement, youth programs, or community engagement